oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 UML defines collection properties "isOrdered" and "isUnique".
 As described in Table 3-1, JADN structured types are based on these properties and also distinguish between homogeneous (ArrayOf, MapOf) and heterogeneous (Array, Map, Record) collections.
-For the ArrayOf type JADN uses the "set", "unique" and "unordered" options ([Section 3.2.1](#321-type-options)) to express these properties, in lieu of defining additional built-in types "SetOf", "OrderedSetOf" and "BagOf".
+For homogeneous collections JADN uses the ArrayOf type with "set", "unique" or "unordered" options ([Section 3.2.1](#321-type-options)) in lieu of defining additional built-in types such as "SetOf", "OrderedSetOf" and "BagOf".

 | Ordered | Unique | Traditional<br>Name | JADN<br>Same Type | JADN<br>Specified Types |
 | :-----: | :----: | :--------- | :----------------- | :------- |